SCUBA Travel

 Eight feathery tentacles surround the coral's mouth and whip food into it.
 They filter-feed: removing plankton from water flowing around the colony.
 Relatively recent data on soft corals indicates that they feed on very small planktonic particles, such as single-celled algae, rather than larger larvae as had previously been thought.

-More photos of soft corals are in Room five of our gallery
+More photos of soft corals are in Red Sea Room of our gallery

 News stories about coral